ArabellaTech/ydcommon/README.rst

 - advpng
 - pngcrush

 At least some of those should be installed to take advantage of compression.
 On OSX those can be installed via brew, on linux via your distribution package management system.
 Important: on ubuntu advpng and jpegtran are not available in standard repositiories.
+Not available extensions should be disabled in settings.py:

+`DIET_JPEGOPTIM = False`

 Views
 =====